 There are two wolves inside of you waging a battle.
 A good wolf – love, hope, kindness.
 A bad wolf – fear, jealousy, inferiority.
 Which one will win?

 The one you feed.

 So we’ve talked a lot about feeding the good wolf since then.
-I found this BRITA® water bottle with a built in filter in the hardware section at Walmart.
-He call fill up from any tap or drinking fountain while he’s away at camp.
+I found this BRITA® water bottle with a built-in filter in the hardware section at Walmart.
+He can fill it up from any tap or drinking fountain while he’s away at camp.
 That way I know he’ll at least be keeping the good wolf hydrated.
 He wanted to know if he could filter the lake water with it.
-At the look on my face he settled for filling it up from the outdoors faucet.
+At the look on my face, he settled for filling it up from the outdoors faucet.

 I had to make him another dream catcher (I’ve really been channeling my Cherokee roots this week) because he refused to take the one from his room in case it got lost or messed up.
 Those are our chickens’ feathers.
 I just love the look of a dream catcher!

 Then we made some more cabin decorations, a teepee, and a little leather canoe.